Architecting for HIPAA Compliance

 - Encrypted call recording storage – Encrypted call recording storage costs an additional $.0005 cents per minute.

 - Avoid configuring triggers, notifications, or exports that move PHI out of CallTrackingMetrics into emails or text messages.
 If choosing to use any of these features, it is your responsibility to ensure security of the information once it leaves CallTrackingMetrics.
+For example:

 - Another example would be exporting your call log.
-When exporting the call log, you would need to remove any fields that contain unsecured access to PHI such as Recordings (unless the login required option has been turned on per item above), Transcriptions, Name, Phone number, E-mail address, Call Notes, and any other field containing PHI for your particular use case (such as tags).
+When exporting the call log, you would need to remove any fields that contain unsecured access to PHI such as Recordings (unless the login required option has been turned on per item above), Transcriptions, Name, Phone number, E-mail address, Call Notes, and any other field containing PHI for your particular use case (such as tags)

 - Consider turning off Caller ID in Call Settings if you do not need to collect the name or location of your callers.